Odisha govt to repromulgate ordinance on agri-marketing to attract private investors | Headlines

 In a shift from the ruling BJD's earlier position to oppose the farm sector reforms introduced by the Centre, the Odisha government has approved a proposal to repromulgate an ordinance on agricultural produce and livestock marketing to attract private investors in the segment.
 The Agricultural Produce and Livestock Marketing (Promotion and Facilitation) Ordinance was first promulgated on May 13 and is about to lapse soon, Chief Secretary A K Tripathy said.

-The government had initially planned to pass the ordinance in the monsoon session of the state Assembly but shelved the idea, amid stiff opposition against the agricultural reforms introduced by the Centre, a BJD leader said on condition of anonymity.
+The government had initially planned to pass a bill in the monsoon session of the state Assembly to replace the ordinance but shelved the idea, amid stiff opposition to the agricultural reforms introduced by the Centre, a BJD leader said on condition of anonymity.
 "The proposal to repromulgate the ordinance was approved at the cabinet meeting chaired by Chief Minister Naveen Patnaik on Thursday.
-Now, the government is planning to pass it in the upcoming winter session starting from November 20," he said on Friday.
+Now, the government is looking to pass a bill in the upcoming winter session to replace the ordinance," he said.